 There are simple remedies that can be tried at home to remove excess ear wax, but these don’t always work, or can be dangerous to your hearing and ear canal.
 When this is the case, you may consider other options, such as microsuction ear wax removal by a professional audiologist, which is very quick and effective at removing any excess wax that is causing blockages.

 Below, we go into detail about what ear microsuction is, why it’s performed and what possible side effects you may experience following the procedure.
-If you’re interested in booking an appointment for microsuction ear wax removal, then fill out our online form, or give your nearest clinic a call.

 What is ear microsuction?